Kochise/win_portable/v/doc/docs.md

 rune // represents a Unicode code point

 f32 f64

-any_int, any_float // internal intermediate types of number literals

 byteptr, voidptr, charptr, size_t // these are mostly used for C interoperability